 Choosing Electric Heating Pads over Traditional Hot Compress

 Why should you choose electric heating pads over a hot compress?
 The short answer is convenience.
 Yes, they are super easy to use and they are safe as well.
 No more accidental leaks and burns while pouring hot water.
 Electric Heating Pads provide consistent warmth.
 Unlike hot compress they stay warm long enough to match your needs.
 After all, you want your client to be comfortable and avoid all sorts of accidents for a pleasurable spa experience.

 Even when using these heating pads at home, the same advantages apply.
 In fact, a lot of people prefer heating pads over painkillers.
 Painkillers have a side effects while heating pads have no known side effects.

-Because of the above reasons, we suggest you pick an electric heating pad.
-It is easy to use.
-Plug-in, set the heat level to your liking and use it on the affected area.
+Simply plug-in, set the heat level to your liking and use it on the affected area.
+It is that simple.

 - Dry or Moist

 Contoured Shape or a King Size?